Oracle Solaris: Desktop environments

-Sun and other Unix vendors created an industry alliance to standardize Unix desktops.
+Sun and other Unix vendors formed an industry alliance to standardize Unix desktop environments.
 As a member of the Common Open Software Environment (COSE) initiative, Sun helped co-develop the Common Desktop Environment (CDE).
 This was an initiative to create a standard Unix desktop environment.
 Each vendor contributed different components: Hewlett-Packard contributed the window manager, IBM provided the file manager, and Sun provided the e-mail and calendar facilities as well as drag-and-drop support (ToolTalk).
 This new desktop environment was based upon the Motif look and feel and the old OPEN LOOK desktop environment was considered legacy.
 CDE unified Unix desktops across multiple open system vendors.
 CDE was available as an unbundled add-on for Solaris 2.4 and 2.5, and was included in Solaris 2.6 through 10.

 In 2001, Sun issued a preview release of the open-source desktop environment GNOME 1.4, based on the GTK+ toolkit, for Solaris 8.
 Solaris 9 8/03 introduced GNOME 2.0 as an alternative to CDE.
 Solaris 10 includes Sun's Java Desktop System (JDS), which is based on GNOME and comes with a large set of applications, including StarOffice, Sun's office suite.
 Sun describes JDS as a "major component" of Solaris 10.
 The Java Desktop System is not included in Solaris 11 which instead ships with a stock version of GNOME.
 Likewise, CDE applications are no longer included in Solaris 11, but many libraries remain for binary backwards compatibility.